CarluPtr/ProjetMVC-PHP/README.txt

-A full BLOG programmed in PHP on MVC architecture & Twig.

-### Instructions

 Clone this repo and SLIDE ONLY the P5 folder inside your www PATH.

 Import the blogp5 database inside your phpMyAdmin